BleonaDev/Javascript-mini-projects/README.md

 ## How to Use

 1. Clone the repository or download the project files.
-2. Open `temperatureconverter.html` in your browser.
+2. Open `index.html` in your browser.
-3. Enter a temperature, select the input and output units, and get the converted result instantly.
+3. Enter a temperature, select the input and output units, and get the converted result instantly by clicking the convert button.

 ### ✅ To-Do App
 A modern designed task management app.